shadders/JavaBitcoin/README.md

   - LOAD PROD|TEST directory-path start-block
     Load the block chain from the reference client data directory and create the block database.
 Specify PROD to load the production database or TEST to load the test database.
 The default reference client data directory will be used if no directory path is specified.
 The program will terminate after loading the block chain.

-  - PROD peer1 peer2 ...
+  - PROD
     Start the program using the production network.
 Application files are stored in the application data directory and the production database is used.
-DNS discovery will be used if no peer nodes are specified.
+DNS discovery will be used to locate peer nodes.

   - RETRY PROD|TEST block-hash
     Retry a block which is currently held.
 Specify PROD to use the production database or TEST to use the test database.
 The block hash is the 64-character hash for the block to be retried.

-  - TEST peer1 peer2 ...
+  - TEST
     Start the program using the regression test network.
 Application files are stored in the TestNet folder in the application data directory and the test database is used.
-At least one peer node must be specified since DNS discovery is not supported for the regression test network.
+At least one peer node must be specified in BitcoinWallet.conf since DNS discovery is not supported for the regression test network.

-A peer is specified as address:port.
-Specifying 'none' will result in no outbound connections and the program will just listen for inbound connections.

 The following command-line options can be specified using -Dname=value

   - bitcoin.datadir=directory-path
     Specifies the application data directory.
-Application data will be stored in /UserHome/AppData/Roaming/JavaBitcoin if no path is specified.
+Application data will be stored in a system-specific directory if this option is omitted:
+	    - Linux: user-home/.JavaBitcoin
+		- Mac: user-home/Library/Application Support/JavaBitcoin
+		- Windows: user-home/AppData/Roaming/JavaBitcoin

   - bitcoin.verify.blocks=n
     Blocks are normally verified as they are added to the block chain.
 Block verification can be disabled to improve performance.
 Specify 1 to enable verification and 0 to disable verification.
 The default is 1.